-For FHA loans, lenders will possibly lend to you with a credit score in the high 500’s or low 600’s.
+For FHA loans, brokers and lenders will possibly lend to you with a credit score in the high 500’s or low 600’s.
 But this varies on the lender so talk to a loan officer to determine how much mortgage you qualify for.

 What to Do If You Are Denied for Poor Credit

 You really should not give up hope if you are turned down for a mortgage because of credit.
 Here are some things you can do if you are turned down for a low credit score home loan:

 Yes, we know, this is a bit obvious.
 But did you know that boosting your credit score can happen fairly quickly?
 A great way to boost your score fast is to simply pay down your credit card debt as much as you can.
 Getting rid of a few thousand in debt can increase your score by dozens of points.

 This is probably one of the fastest ways to boost that score.
 So you should save up your pennies and pay down your debt.